 The current members of our Compensation Committee are Paul L. Berns, Kristina M. Burow and Graham K. Cooper.
-Mr. Berns serves as the chairperson of the committee.
+Mr. Berns serves as the Chair of the committee.
 Each of the members of our Compensation Committee is independent under the applicable rules and regulations of Nasdaq and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-Our Compensation Committee has retained Pay Governance, LLC ("Pay Governance"), a compensation consulting firm, to serve as its independent compensation consultant and to conduct market research and analysis on our various executive positions, to assist the committee in developing appropriate incentive plans for our executives on an annual basis, to provide the committee with advice and ongoing recommendations regarding material executive compensation decisions, and to review compensation proposals of management.
-Pay Governance reports directly to the Compensation Committee and does not provide any non-compensation related services to the Company.
-The Compensation Committee reviewed the independence of Pay Governance, employing the independence factors specified in the listing requirements of Nasdaq.
-Based on this assessment, the Compensation Committee determined that the engagement of Pay Governance does not raise any conflicts of interest or similar concerns.
+Our Compensation Committee has retained Radford, a part of Rewards Solutions practice at AON plc ("AON Radford"), a compensation consulting firm, to serve as its independent compensation consultant and to conduct market research and analysis on our various executive positions, to assist the committee in developing appropriate incentive plans for our executives on an annual basis, to provide the committee with advice and ongoing recommendations regarding material executive compensation decisions, and to review compensation proposals of management.
+AON Radford reports directly to the Compensation Committee and does not provide any non-compensation related services to the Company.
+The Compensation Committee reviewed the independence of AON Radford, employing the independence factors specified in the listing requirements of Nasdaq.
+Based on this assessment, the Compensation Committee determined that the engagement of AON Radford does not raise any conflicts of interest or similar concerns.
 In addition, the Compensation Committee evaluated the independence of its other outside advisors to the Compensation Committee, including outside legal counsel, considering the same independence factors and concluded their work for the Compensation Committee does not raise any conflicts of interest.

-The Compensation Committee operates under a written charter that satisfies the applicable standards of the SEC and the Nasdaq rules.
+The Compensation Committee operates under a written charter that satisfies the applicable standards of the SEC and The Nasdaq rules.
 A copy of the Compensation Committee charter is available to security holders on the Company's website at http://ir.unitybiotechnology.com/investor-relations.